Shinthoras0815/Nightscout-Dexcom-Widget/README.md

 > Disclaimer: This project is for personal / educational use only and is **not** a medical device.
 Always verify therapy decisions with approved tools.

+## Note on Project Origin
+This project was created as an **experiment in using AI-assisted tools** during the development process.

+**My contribution:**
+Concept design, definition of core features and metrics, UX feedback, validation with real-world data, quality assurance and decisions regarding build/deployment, domain guidance, critical review, and iterative refinement.

+**AI assistance:**
+Code generation and refactoring (HTTP client, Dexcom integration, chart logic, build automation) as well as numerous robustness and layout adjustments.

 ## Key Features
 * Always‑on‑top desktop widget (movable, borderless, dark theme)
 * Full dashboard (6h window) with: